 THEO M513 Christian Ethics

-This course lays the foundation for the development of a Christian worldview with regard to various social and political questions that we encounter in our day-to-day lives.
+Lays the foundation for the development of a Christian worldview with regard to various social and political questions that we encounter in our day-to-day lives.

 Students will engage in biblical, theological and philosophical reflection, study dominant approaches to moral thinking, and examine carefully contemporary moral problems.